superrob/Sculpto/README.md

 - Running OpenWRT
 - Stripped down version of Busybox.
 - Running the Dropbear SSH server.
-- Lists itself as a Zeroconf device as *_SCULPTO-PRINTER* with the name *Sculpto3D-SERIALNUMBER*
+- Lists itself as a Zeroconf device as *_SCULPTO-PRINTER* with the hostname *Sculpto3D-SERIALNUMBER*
-- Communicating with the MCU through Serial 1
+- Communicating with the MCU through /dev/ttyS0 with a baud rate of 57600

 ## Sculpto services
 Two different versions of the Sculpto services exists.
-Version 1 ran directly on internal flash in the /root/ directory is superseeded by Version 2.
+Version 1 ran directly on internal flash in the /root/ directory and is superseeded by Version 2.

-Version 2 runs on the external 1GB SD Card which is encrypted (Sigh..)
+Version 2 runs on an external 1GB SD Card attached to the Linkit Smart board.

+The SDcard is encrypted is encrypted (Sigh..) using AES with a 256 bit randomly generated key stored in flash memory.
+Making each SD Card uniquely encrypted.

 MD5 sums are saved of each file on the SD Card and compared at boot time.
 A backup will be restored should any file show any modification, accidental or intended.

+### PrinterAPI
+Python program which works as the interface between the **Sculpto App** and the **PrintServer**.

+Talks throught the Django powered API through HTTP.
+Attemps to associate with the API servers to get returned an session ID which is used as authentication.
+Starts polling the API for tasks.

+If association is not successfull the service opens a HTTP server and opens an accesspoint for the user to connect to which is then used for the initial setup.
+This association can fail either due to lack of connectivity or rejection by the Sculpto API.

+Periodically queries the **PrinterAPI** service through the 8080 web interface to get current progress and temperature.
+Also uses this interface to start prints.

+The PrinterAPI thus offers no direct user accessible interfaces.

 ### PrintServer
-Python program which talks with the MCU through Serial 1.
+Python program which talks with the MCU through Serial.
+Is started by the **PrinterAPI** service.
-Opens a web server on port 8080 as it's interface.
+Opens a *Bottle* web server on port 8080 as it's interface.
 Is available to the entire network.
 Generally returns a JSON object in return.
 Provides the following HTTP methods:
 - **GET** /progress